 A classic ‘kitchen table’ business idea in 2009, Pinterest was the brainchild of founder Ben Silberman.
 The first prototype was complete in March the following year and tested by the friends and family of the owners and developers.
 Much of its success can be attributed to huge enthusiasm for user-testing and feedback as the site began its growth.
 Silberman later stated that even when the site had thousands of users, he would still make a point of emailing each person who had signed up, for their views.

 Given its huge popularity today, it’s hard to believe just how slow its initial growth was.
 Indeed for some considerable time its users were in the hundreds or low thousands with a sluggish month-by-month percentage increase.
 However, during 2011 the site really took off as a very specific and unusual offering.
 In particular, it has become hugely popular with women and drives a huge amount of direct sales from the site – among other extraordinary statistics, Pinterest is the largest driver of revenue on Shopify.
 Today the site traffic is rarely made public but there is little doubt it’s in the hundreds of millions.

 What sort of business is it useful for?

-There’s no doubt businesses that work in the creative industries or whose products are visual and constantly changing are best placed to take advantage of Pinterest.
-A site which thrives on the best looking photos or graphics, if your business works hard at presenting its work in this way, there’s no doubt that this is the social media for you.
+There is no doubt businesses that work in the creative industries or whose products are visual and constantly changing are best placed to take advantage of Pinterest.
+A site that thrives on the best-looking photos or graphics, if your business works hard at presenting its work in this way, there’s no doubt that this is the social media for you.

-One of the best things about Pinterest is that it doesn’t require the constant, moment-by-moment updates which many Twitter users seem to thrive on, so in that sense it’s a great media tool for time-poor business people.
+One of the best things about Pinterest is that it doesn’t require the constant, moment-by-moment updates that many Twitter users seem to thrive on, so in that sense, it’s a great media tool for time-poor business people.
 I believe it’s best used by setting aside specific time to devise beautiful ‘story-boards’ of work to get your message out there.